sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

- Although you can modify the length of time that log messages are retained, it is important to understand that doing so can impact the amount of storage needed for Elasticsearch.
+ Although you can modify the length of time that log messages are retained, it is important to understand that doing so can impact the amount of storage needed for OpenSearch.

- Unless you are reducing the retention period or increasing it by only a day or two, you must increase the size of the persistent volume claims (PVCs) associated with the Elasticsearch pods.
+ Unless you are reducing the retention period or increasing it by only a day or two, you must increase the size of the persistent volume claims (PVCs) associated with the OpenSearch pods.

 ### Identifying Current Storage Use

 There is no simple formula to calculate how a change in the retention period can impact the required storage.
-However, you can determine how much space currently is being consumed by the Elasticsearch indexes (the storage structures used by Elasticsearch).
+However, you can determine how much space currently is being consumed by the OpenSearch indexes (the storage structures used by OpenSearch).
 Using that information, you can estimate a size increase.

-To see the amount of storage consumed by each Elasticsearch index, complete the following steps in Kibana:
+To see the amount of storage consumed by each OpenSearch index, complete the following steps in OpenSearch Dashboards:

 1. From the main menu, navigate to the **Index Management** window.
 2. Select **Indices** from the menu on the left side.
-   A list of all of the indexes currently stored in Elasticsearch is displayed.
+   A list of all of the indexes currently stored in OpenSearch is displayed.
 The list might be multiple pages.
 3. Adjust the number of indexes shown per page by using the control at the bottom of the table.
 4. In the **Search** field above the list of indexes, enter the filter criteria